-4 Emotional Self-regulation and Well-being
+4 Emotional self-regulation and well-being

 Focusing on students' emotional well-being helps to promote learner autonomy, enhance students' sense of self-belief, and develop positive learner attitudes.
-Opportunities for this in Beehive American are:
+Opportunities for this in Beehive are:

-- the Think, Feel, Grow feature in Lesson 4 - the vocabulary presented on the How Do You Feel? poster (for notes about how best to use this poster, please see page 156).
+- the Think, feel, grow feature in Lesson 4 - the vocabulary presented on the Emotions posters (for notes about how best to use these posters, please see page 157).

-5 Digital Literacies
+5 Digital literacies

 Digital literacies include the ability to use a range of digital technologies in socially appropriate ways across a range of cultural contexts.
 Learners also learn how to derive information from online data and to communicate safely and effectively.
-Beehive American promotes digital literacy through:
+Beehive promotes digital literacy through: